jjsmith32199/MySocialize/README.md

 MySocialize is a web app and social media platform that lets users jot down short thoughts and share them with a network of friends.
 Users can also send responses as reactions to their friends thoughts.
 Each thought is timestamped and the amount of reactions is noted as well.

 ## How to use
-Simply clone this repository and inpit `npm start` into the terminal
+Simply clone this repository and inpit `node server` into the terminal

 ## Walkthrough video
+Link to Walkthrough video: